The page below contains the following information;

 - Optional: Formal black cardigan or V-neck sweater with the school crest

-- Jewellery and piercings: should be kept to a minimum; a watch, only one simple ring, no bracelets, and one pair of plain stud earrings worn, with no other visible piercings; including stretchers, tunnels, or spiked earrings, tongue piercings, and facial piercings.
+- Jewellery and piercings: should be kept to a minimum; a watch, only one simple ring, no bracelets, and one pair of plain stud earrings worn in the earlobes, with no other visible piercings; including stretchers, tunnels, or spiked earrings, tongue piercings, and facial piercings.

 - No make-up is allowed except light mascara.
 (We do not allow coloured nail varnish, eye shadow, eye liner, lipstick, foundation, excessive nail extensions, or fake tan)